nickpdiana/csGrader/README.md

 2. With additional code appended to the end of the file (again, nice for testing)
 3. By toggling the editor, making your edits and clicking `Run Edited Script`

 *Note:* The appended code will persist across students (for testing purposes).
+Additionally, running with appended code or running an edited script also, by default, runs with piped input.

 ### Make Grade File
 Runs `mkgradesheet.py` which looks for a file called `moodleGrades.csv` in the HW directory.
-This is the grading worksheet that you can export from moodle for an assignment.
+This is the grading worksheet that you can export from moodle for an assignment (View all submissions -> Grading Actions -> Download grading worksheet).

 ### Copy Common Files
 If there are files required to run each student's code (that aren't already included in their directories), you can use this button to copy files from a directory named `copy` in the HW directory (i.e., is a sibling to the `output` directory) to each student directory.